samblenny/ui_sim/README.md

    console and in the terminal window where ui_sim is running.
-These are tracing a simulation of data flow from a hardware keyboard ISR, into a microkernel, then through a keyboard driver, application program, and graphics user interface toolkit. [sim is lo-fi... imagination helps]
+These are tracing a simulation of data flow from a hardware keyboard ISR, into a microkernel, then through a keyboard driver, application program, and graphics user interface toolkit. [simulation is lo-fi... imagination helps]

 9. When you are done, click the big red "Hang Up" button in the browser, and do a control-c in the terminal to stop ui_sim